decentraland/documentation/content/creator/sdk7/projects/smart-wearables.md

 weight: 4
 ---

-Smart wearables are a type of global scene.
-Like [portable experiences]({{< ref "/content/creator/sdk7/projects/portable-experiences.md">}}), they are gameplay that players take with them as they move through the metaverse.
-For example, while running a global scene, a player could take a snowball from the ground in Genesis Plaza, walk away to another scene, and throw the snowball to another player who’s also playing the same game.
+Smart wearables are a kind of global scene that is associated to a wearable, and activated based on if the player is using that wearable.
+These global scenes are turned on when the player puts on a certain item of clothing, and turned off when the player takes off the item.

-Smart wearables are portable experiences that are turned on when the player puts on a certain item of clothing.
 Smart wearables can grant players new abilities, like a jetpack that lets them fly, or add a new layer of content on top of the rest of the world, like randomly placing coins to be collected throughout the whole of genesis city.

 {{< hint warning >}}
 **📔 Note**: Smart Wearables can only be created using SDK 7.